-Within each table, the first row should be column names.
-These column names should describe the properties of your items.
+Within each table, the first row is the column names, which should describe the properties of your items.

-After the first row, every following row should have values in each of those columns;
+After the column names row, every following row should have values in each of those columns.

 It's ok to leave cells empty. but if you leave big gaps between rows and columns, Glide may not pick up your data correctly.